 ODEP expects any publications, podium presentations and posters to only be submitted when they have been previously peer reviewed.

 Some manufacturers have first-class in-house data collecting systems.
 Unfortunately, they are not subjected to external validation, and it is thought possible for patients to escape from their follow up process.
 However, as one of the driving forces behind ODEP was to ensure that manufacturers should collect and review data about their implants, ODEP supports the use of this data but with some caveats.
 In 2023, ODEP implemented a new guideline requiring manufacturers to ensure that any in-house data used for ODEP submissions complies with ISO 14155:2020 standards.
 This provides ODEP with extra reassurance about the quality of the submitted data.

 Can the implant keep its ODEP rating when an Implant, such as a joint replacement is transferred from one manufacturer to another?
 ODEP will be pleased to give its opinion on an implant-by-implant basis but, for it to happen, our guidelines include but not restricted to the following :

 It is important that ODEP are made aware of all aspects of the transfer that relate to the product in a transparent manner.

-This section focuses on the Guidance ODEP would like Manufacturers to be cognisant of when using their ODEP ratings in their for Marketing for their joint replacements.
+This section focuses on the Guidance ODEP would like Manufacturers to be cognisant of when using their ODEP ratings in their collateral for Marketing for their joint replacements.

 ODEP are supportive of manufacturers and distributors using ODEP ratings during the marketing of their products within the UK and international markets.
 ODEP would however like to provide guidance to ensure that any use of the ODEP ratings are used fairly and consistently and follow the principle of ensuring the ratings are not used to mislead current or potential customers in any way.